 Dark Warehouses and the People Who Power Them

 We wrote last year about the trend of dark warehouses — warehouses run without humans on the floor or assembly lines.
-Increasingly, companies are limiting human labor on the factory floor, and instead investing in people that can control, monitor, and analyze robotic processes.
+Increasingly, companies are limiting human labor in manufacturing.
+Instead, they’re investing in people that can control, monitor, and analyze robotic processes.
 For instance, Symbotic, one of the leading suppliers of automated warehouse robots, is working with Coca Cola, Target, and Wal-Mart.
-The company claims that its system allows food retailers and wholesalers to cut distribution-center labor costs by 80%, and invest in warehouses that are 25% to 40% smaller.
-Alibaba, the Chinese e-commerce giant, uses robots that can carry up to 500 Kg above them to automate 70% of warehouse work.
+The company claims that its system allows food retailers and wholesalers to cut distribution-center labor costs by 80%, and invest in warehouses that are 25%-40% smaller.
+Alibaba, the Chinese e-commerce giant, uses robots that can carry up to 500 Kg to automate 70% of warehouse work.

 These companies know, though, that finding and retaining talent to power their warehouses will determine the success of their digitization strategies.
 That’s why numerous companies are developing labor retraining programs.

-For instance, Radwell International Inc., a manufacturing and repair firm in New Jersey, has a program for identifying astute workers with foundational knowledge on factory processes, and re-training them.
-The program emphasizes teaching skills such as software programming on Visual Basic, Python, and manufacturing techniques such as 3-D printing, to empower workers to begin automating tasks themselves.
+Radwell International Inc., a manufacturing and repair firm in New Jersey, has a program for identifying astute workers with foundational knowledge on factory processes, and re-training them.
+The program emphasizes teaching skills such as software programming on Visual Basic, Python, and manufacturing techniques such as 3-D printing.
+The goal is to empower workers to begin automating tasks themselves.